Curbside/curbside-cordova/README.md

 * getTrackingIdentifier
 * getTrackedSites

-Promise can be used like this:
+The Promise can be used like this:

 ```js
 Curbside.getTrackedSites